areleu/vencopy/docs/software/flexEstimator.rst

 Flow Profiles
 *************

-Profile for connection capacity of the fleet `plugProfile`
+Profile for connection capacity of the fleet `charging_power`
 ############################################################

 General description